YourEmix69/GoldenDoughGroup09/README.md

  - Creating the header, navigation bar and using some icons from the bootstrap css files (CSS)

 #### **Al-Yazidi Abdulaziz Hussein Ghaleb (1828979)**
-- Pages: Custom Cookies, Special Packages, Add-ons and Contact Us
+- Pages: Menu
-- Web elements: Search and cart icons, Google Maps embed, social media icons
+- Web elements: Food images, prices
-- Added pictures of some of the products
+- Added pictures of Foods
+- Adding Details

 ### USE OF THIRD PARTY RESOURCES